TomasBoda/search-engine-web/README.md

 4. removing terms of length 1
 5. stemming the terms

-The most important step is term stemming, which transformes the word into its stem form.
+The most important step is term stemming, which transforms the term into its stem form.
 For instance, the term "unconditionally" becomes "condition".
 This step helps minimizing the volume of the dictionary, putting terms with the same stem into the same class.

 #### 2. Dictionary
-After all the documents and their terms have been processed, we can generate the dictionary.
+After all the documents and their terms have been processed, the search engine generates the dictionary.
 Dictionary is a vector of all terms present in all documents, that's dimension determines the dimension of the vector space in which we are going to operate.
 In order to generate the dictionary, we traverse all terms of all documents and add them to a set of terms.
 Finally, we transform the set into a vector (array) and sort it in lexicographic order.

 ```ts
 function generateDictionary(): void {